-@SuppressWarnings is a declaration annotation, so it may be placed on program declarations such as a local variable declaration, a method, or a class.
-It cannot be used on statements, expressions, or types.
+©SuppressWarnings is a declaration annotation, so it may be placed on program declarations such as a local variable declaration, a method, or a class.
+It cannot be used on statements, expressions, or types. (assert plus @AssumeAssertion can be used between statements and can affect arbitrary expressions; see Section 26.2.)

 Always write a @SuppressWarnings annotation on the smallest possible scope.
 To reduce the scope of a @SuppressWarnings annotation, it is sometimes desirable to refactor the code.
 You might extract an expression into a local variable, so that warnings can be suppressed just for that local variable's initializer expression.
-Likewise, you might extract some code into a separate method.
+Likewise, you might extract some code into a separate method, so that warnings can be suppressed just for its body.